Heritage Crafts

 Issues affecting the viability

-• The hard physical work means that craftspeople cannot continue to produce in a commercial quantity as they get older.
+• Ageing workforce: The hard physical work means that craftspeople cannot continue to produce in a commercial quantity as they get older.

-• Very modest demand for fenders for saltwater craft.
+• Market issues: There is a very modest demand for fenders for saltwater craft.

-• There is an overseas demand for fenders in the US and Europe and some fender makers are sending a significant amount of work overseas.
+• Market issues: There is an overseas demand for fenders in the US and Europe and some fender makers are sending a significant amount of work overseas.

 • Rope fenders can be made bespoke and so can be more appropriate in some maritime situations